In This Article

 Pomegranate is a delicious fruit with a wide range of health benefits.
 Not only the fruit juice, but extracts of the flower, bark and seeds also have health benefits owing to their unique chemical profile.

-Supplements like pomegranate extract help in reducing the burden of health complications and side effects of anti-diabetic medication.
+Supplements like pomegranate extract benefits help in reducing the burden of health complications and side effects of anti-diabetic medication.
 Diabetes is the result of long term inflammation and the antioxidants in pomegranate help in reducing this inflamed state to bring about a state of healthy balance.
 Add to it a healthy diet, good lifestyle choices, exercise and meditation, and you have a robust regimen to reverse diabetes.